Zoroastrianism in Armenia: History

 The Armenian calendar shows influences of the Zoroastrian calendar.

-According to an Armenian Christian source, the Zurvanite proselytizer Mihr Narseh, said openly: "We do not worship, like you, the elements, the sun, the moon, the winds and the fire."

-Russell notes that the Armenian Cross incorporates influences from Armenia's Zoroastrian past.
+Russell notes that the Armenian cross incorporates influences from Armenia's Zoroastrian past: "The Armenian Cross itself is supported on tongues of flame and has at its center not the body of Christ, but a sunburst".
 As Zoroastrian traditions were very much integrated into Armenian spiritual and material culture, they survived the zealotry of the Sasanian priest Kartir (fl.
 3rd century) and his successors, and they were ultimately incorporated into Armenian Christianity.
-Russell adds: "The Armenian Cross itself is supported on tongues of flame and has at its center not the body of Christ, but a sunburst".